Sclerosing Cholangitis

 What are the complications of sclerosing cholangitis?

-No, but treatment can manage symptoms and slow disease progression.
+There is no known cure, but treatment can help manage symptoms and slow disease progression.

 If you have any feedback, please get in touch.